-Senior House Republican Cheney says she’ll vote to impeach Trump
+Liz Cheney Says She’ll Vote to Impeach Trump

-Republican Liz Cheney, the No. 3 House GOP leader, said she will vote to impeach President Donald Trump, a major break within the party following the storming of the Capitol last week.
+(Bloomberg) — Republican Liz Cheney, the No. 3 House GOP leader, said she will vote to impeach Donald Trump, a major split within the party after the president’s supporters stormed the Capitol last week.

 “On January 6, 2021 a violent mob attacked the United States Capitol to obstruct the process of our democracy and stop the counting of presidential electoral votes,” Cheney, of Wyoming, said in a statement.
 “The President of the United States summoned this mob, assembled the mob, and lit the flame of this attack.
 Everything that followed was his doing.”

+Cheney also faulted Trump for not stepping in after the riot started.

+“The President could have immediately and forcefully intervened to stop the violence.
+He did not.
+There has never been a greater betrayal by a President of the United States of his office and his oath to the Constitution,” she said.
+“I will vote to impeach the president.”

-Another Republican representative, New York’s John Katko, has also said he would back Trump’s impeachment.
+Another Republican representative, New York’s John Katko, also said he would back Trump’s impeachment.

+“To allow the President of the United States to incite this attack without consequence is a direct threat to the future of our democracy,” Katko said.
+“For that reason, I cannot sit by without taking action.
+I will vote to impeach this President.”

+Cheney, the daughter of former Vice President Dick Cheney, had previous public breaks with the president — on foreign policy, how he’s handled the coronavirus pandemic and her backing of a primary challenger to Republican Representative Tom Massie of Kentucky.

 For more articles like this, please visit us at bloomberg.com